ihzhang/Municipal-Boundary-Changes/README.md

 Municipal Boundary Changes Code

 This is the publicly available repository for my forthcoming paper in the _Du Bois Review_, "THE LIMITS OF PRECLEARANCE: _Municipal Annexations Before and After Shelby County v.
-Holder._" This repo contains a lot of code. **Please cite the paper if using any code/data from this repository.** Collecting underlying data needed for this project involved:
+Holder._" by Iris H. Zhang.
+This repo contains a lot of code. **Please cite the paper if using any code/data from this repository.** My contact: ihzhang@stanford.edu.

 # DATA
+Collecting underlying data needed for this project involved:
 * DATA_1.
 Downloading block- and place-level shapefiles for 13 years for 40 states
 * DATA_2.
 Downloading RAC and WAC (LEHD-LODES data) for 13 years for 40 states
 * DATA_3.
 Downloading block (2000, 2010, and 2020 Census), place-level demographic data (13 sets of 5-Year ACS data), and 2020-to-2010 and 2000-to-2010 block-to-block crosswalk files from the NGHIS.